vidjil/vidjil/doc/vidjil-algo.md

 why some dataset gives low detection rate.
 For example `-uu -X 1000` splits the not detected reads from the 1000 first reads.

+When processing large datasets, such as RNA-Seq or capture, one may want to pre-filter read by keeping only the ones that potentially harbour a V(D)J recombination.
+In such a case, the recommanded option is to use the `--filter-reads` preset, that launches Vidjil-algo without clone clustering and analysis, while outputing a `out/basename.detected.vdj.fa` file.
+This file contains reads /that may have V(D)J recombinations/, evaluated with a very permissive threshold.
+The resulting file is usually much smaller on such datasets and can then be transferred or analysed in-depth more easily.
 ## AIRR .tsv output

 Since version 2018.10, vidjil-algo supports the [AIRR format](http://docs.airr-community.org/en/latest/datarep/rearrangements.html#fields).